particle-iot/roadshow-workshop-2019/content/docs/ch3.md

 **Note**: During the flow below, you'll need to connect both your Particle and Google accounts with IFTTT.
 When prompted, follow the on-screen instructions to do so.

-1. Start by heading over to [IFTTT](https://ifttt.com) and either login, or create a new account.
+1. Start by heading over to [IFTTT](https://ifttt.com/particle) and either login, or create a new account.

 ![](./images/04/ifttt.png)

-2. After logging in, click "New Applet" in the top right of your dashboard.
+2. After logging in, click your profile picture in the top right of your dashboard and select the "Create" menu option.

 ![](./images/04/newapplet.png)

-3. Click the "+this" button.
+3. Click the "+This" button.

 ![](./images/04/ifthis.png)